Launch Date Announced š The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Itās always amusing when the tracks change size due to the freeze/thaw cycle. āWhoa!
 These look like raccoon tracks, but theyāre huge!
 I didnāt know raccoons got that big.ā

-Fair is Foul and Foul is Fair about 1 month ago
+Fair is Foul and Foul is Fair 2 months ago

 I see bear, coyote/wolf, mouse, squirrel, raccoon, and I think rabbit tracks.
 Of course, thereās also cat tracks from Tommy.